-“We live in a village on the border, and we are concerned about the safety of our children every single day,” said resident Lilit Temouryan.
-Lilit’s daughter attends the local school.
+“We live in a village on the border, and we are concerned about the safety of our children every single day,” Lilit Temouryan, a village resident says.
+Her daughter goes to the local school.

-Approximately 80 percent of schools in the country are rated ‘middle’ to ‘high risk’ for being affected by natural disasters, which puts 280,000 girls and boys at risk.
-Armenia is among the sixty most disaster-prone countries in the world.
+By going to schools that do not meet seismic safety standards schoolchildren in Armenia risk their lives.
+In fact, 80% of schools in the country are rated ‘middle’ to ‘high risk’ for natural disasters.
+It means that the lives of 280,000 girls and boys in Armenia are potentially and constantly under threat.
+On top of all this, Armenia is among the sixty most disaster-prone countries in the world.

-To help Armenia reduce disaster risks, UNICEF worked with the Ministry of Emergency Situations and the Ministry of Education and Science over the past eight years to train teachers and students in over 200 rural and remote schools across the country.
-Specifically, disaster risk management plans were developed and readiness drills were organized to minimize the consequences of natural disasters in schools
+To help Armenia reduce disaster risks, UNICEF Armenia with support of UNICEF ECAR Regional office worked with the Ministry of Emergency Situations and the Ministry of Education and Science in the past eight years to train teachers and students in over two hundred rural and remote schools across the country.
+Specifically, disaster risk management plans were developed with readiness drills organized, to minimize the consequences of natural disasters in schools.

-With the support of UNICEF, the Crisis Management State Academy developed and shared more than 20 publications and other information materials on disaster risk reduction (including the information here).
-Students and teachers in schools and pre-schools at highest risk of natural disasters in four regions of Armenia helped prepared the materials.
+With the support of UNICEF, the Crisis Management State Academy developed and disseminated more than twenty learning materials and other educational publications on disaster risk reduction (check out helpful materials here).
+Students and teachers of both schools and pre-schools prone to higher risk of natural disasters in four regions of Armenia contributed to the preparation of these publications.

 “It is very important that students participated in the training.
-After all, these materials are developed for them, and they should be the ones to test, assess and use them,” said UNICEF Disaster Risk Reduction Programme Officer, Tigran Tovmasyan.
+After all, these materials are developed for them, and they should be the ones to test, assess and use them,” UNICEF Disaster Risk Reduction Programme Officer, Tigran Tovmasyan says.

-Between 2013 and 2015, UNICEF supported the Government of Armenia carry out a nationwide school seismic safety assessment to identify and prioritize the most at risk schools.
-The results of the assessment, led the Government to adopt the 2015 to 2030 program for Improving School Seismic Safety.
-The program aims to better prepare 425 schools to ensure the safety of the children and staff.
+In 2013-2015, UNICEF supported the Government of Armenia to carry out a nationwide school seismic safety assessment to identify and prioritize most at risk schools located in most at risk areas.
+The results of assessment, in turn, led the Government to adopt the 2015-2030 program for Improving School Seismic Safety.
+The program aims to strengthen the 425 most vulnerable schools and ensure the safety of the children and staff there.